Rocket-CDS/RocketPluginProjectTemplate/README.md

 ## Creating a new Project

-### Auto Replace
-Use https://github.com/Rocket-CDS/RenameProj

-### Manually
 **NOTE: Do NOT use an underscore ( _ ) in the new project name.
 The underscore is used as a delimiter in RocketCDS.**

 Copy the template to your working environment.
 This is usually "/DesktopModules/DNNrocketModules/\<new plugin project>"  (Download zip and extract)

+ou have 2 options to rename the template.
+"Auto Replace" or "Manually".

+### Auto Replace
+Use https://github.com/Rocket-CDS/RenameProj

+### Manually
 Rename the project folder to be the new project plugin name.
 Rename Project files.
 Rename Solution files.